balabky9/jayakalyan-trust/src/content/pages/index.md

 ### MISSION

-#### We aim to help students with financial issues to achieve their potentials and dreams by helping them finance their education via fully funded scholarships and mentorship.
+#### We aim to help students with financial issues to achieve their potentials and dreams by helping them finance their education via scholarships and mentorship.

 > *Give a man to fish, you feed him for a day; Teach a man to fish and you feed him for a lifetime.*